-Nice unique rock form from turbulent water and waves.
+Nice unique rock formation from turbulent water and waves.
 Not a place to swim for sure.
-If you fall, in these water… I don’t think you can survive.
+If you fall in this water… I don’t think you will survive.
 I’m so happy that we did not witness any kind of crazy thing.
-To me, no one should be walking on it at any time but that is me.
+To me, no one should be walking on this bridge it at any time but that my opinion.
 Also note that there is no protection whatsoever to limit the access to the edge.
 I’m unsure if i would bring young kids here.

 The bridge is on the right side of the park.

-About or even less than 1 hour by car to reach this place from St-John’s.
-However, if you go by yourself, which we did, take a 4×4 and a GPS and remember, you drive on the left side.
-Part of the road close to the bridge is large rounded rocks on an uneven path but it’s free to access.
+About or even less than one hour by car to reach this place from St-John’s.
+However, if you go by yourselves, which we did, take a 4×4 and a GPS and remember, you drive on the left side.
+On part of the road close to the bridge is large rounded rocks on an uneven path but it’s free to access.